 With the large number of PSAPs and disparate CAD products in Santa Clara County, almost all the 911 emergency calls that are received by the PSAP where they do not provide dispatch are transferred using a phone call.
-San José Fire shares a common CAD with San Jose Police both PSAPs that serve its response area and has a direct CAD-to-CAD connection with County Communications to assist with the transfer of emergencies for EMS emergencies in the city.
+San José Fire shares a common CAD with San Jose Police and has a direct CAD-to-CAD connection with County Communications to assist with the transfer of emergencies for EMS emergencies in the city.